vercel/next.js/docs/concepts/pages.md

 Next.js comes with the concept of pre-rendering built-in and is enabled by default.
 Pre-rendering comes in 2 forms:

-- Build-time Pre-rendering
+- Static Rendering
-- On-demand Pre-rendering
+- Server-side rendering

-Next.js applications can be a hybrid of these rendering targets.
-You decide per-page if it's going to be pre-rendered at build time or if it's going to be pre-rendered on-demand.
+Next.js applications can be a hybrid combination of these rendering targets.
+You decide per-page if it will be pre-rendered at build time or if will be pre-rendered on-demand.

 The way that Pre-rendering works in Next.js is that the page is rendered to HTML either at build-time or on-demand, this generated HTML will be optimized automatically.

 The generated HTML will include the JavaScript needed to load React with the current page's React component.
 When that is loaded we use a process called "hydration" to make sure the React event handlers and effects are attached and called.

-## Build-time Pre-rendering
+## Static Generation

 Generally used for: